H4HWV2011/msjarvis-public-docs/thesis/00-overview.md

 The core reasoning, memory, retrieval, and response system.
 Requests enter through the Unified Gateway (port 18018 / external port 8050), pass through the Blood-Brain Barrier (port 8016), route through the GBIM Query Router (port 7205) and seven RAG services, then enter the 20-LLM production service (port 8008) which orchestrates 22 model proxies (ports 8201–8222) to produce consensus responses.
 All responses are evaluated by the five-judge pipeline (ports 7230–7239) before delivery.

-**Confirmed live as of March 28, 2026:** 96 containers, 22/22 LLM proxies operational, `crypto_client.py` volume-mounted to all 22 proxies (0 import errors), StarCoder2 correctly routed to `llm7-proxy:8207`, all judges healthy with signing keys, `minds_participated: 21/21` on end-to-end test.
+**Confirmed live as of April 23, 2026:** 95–96 containers (session-sidecar confirmed down; gate threshold lowered to 95), 22/22 LLM proxies operational, `crypto_client.py` volume-mounted to all 22 proxies (0 import errors), StarCoder2 correctly routed to `llm7-proxy:8207`, all judges healthy with signing keys, `minds_participated: 21/21` on end-to-end test.

 ### MountainShares DAO — The Economic Instrument